 - Charles Edgar Faust — 87, died Thursday, Oct.
 21, 2010, at Golden Living Center in Southaven.
 Graveside services will be held at 11 a.m.
 Tuesday at the West Tennessee State Veteras Cemetery in Memphis.
 Visitation will be Monday from 6 to 8 p.m. at the Twin Oaks Funeral Home in Southaven.

-The Caring for Aging Relatives Effectively, or C.A.R.E., support and exchange group will meet at noon Wednesday at Azalea Gardens Assisted Living Community.
+The Caring for Aging Relatives Effectively (C.A.R.E.) support and exchange group meets at noon Wednesday at Azalea Gardens Assisted Living Community.
 This is an informal luncheon that provides those in caring situations an opportunity to exchange ideas, resources and concerns with others.
 A light lunch is provided compliments of Azalea Gardens.
-All caregivers are welcome.
-For more information, contact Sandra Enfinger at 234-9600 or Jo Ann O’Quin at firstname.lastname@example.org.
+All caregivers are welcome and can get more information by contacting Sandra Enfinger at 234-9600 or Jo Ann O’Quin at firstname.lastname@example.org.
 (October 24, 2010)

 The Lafayette Commodores (10-0, 5-0) stormed past the Rosa Fort Lions (7-3, 3-3) 42-7 on Friday night.
 With the win, the Commodores won Region 2-4A. (more…) (October 23, 2010)